hellerve/sbcli/README.md

 # sbcli

 A better REPL for SBCL.
-It handles errors greacefully, is not too verbose, has readline capabilities, including multiline input and reset, and has optional syntax highlighting capabilities using [pygmentize](https://pygments.org/).
+It handles errors gracefully, is not too verbose, has readline capabilities, including multiline input and reset, and has optional syntax highlighting capabilities using [pygmentize](https://pygments.org/).